monsoonmaelstrom/book2/book2.md

 Liam chuckles.

-“Shut up,” I say elbowing him lightly in the ribs.
+“Shut up,” I say, elbowing him lightly in the ribs.

 Davy rolls his eyes.
 “We want you to get us a meeting with the polity’s leaders.
 We need to get back to Branton and we need a ship.
 Seeing as they’ve been harboring and helping Alexandria Raidane, they seem in a likely position to help.”